Facebook Instagram Pinterest

 Animals in the night

-For those interested in culture, Damaraland is also a great place to learn about the Himba people, one of the last truly traditional tribes in Africa.
+For those interested in culture, Damaraland is also one of the best places to visit in Namibia to learn about the Himba people, one of the last truly traditional tribes in Africa.
 I’ll be honest, the Himba villages that have been turned into tourist attractions aren’t my cup of tea, but I can’t exactly keep them a secret.
-If you decide to visit, just try not treat them as a sideshow or human zoo.
+If you do decide to visit, just try not treat them as a sideshow or human zoo.

 11. DON’T: The northern part of the Skeleton Coast